-- providing all associated data to the Panels.
-The associated data will include; technical data; open access status, authorship - quality-related data; annual output review ratings and feedback, up to 5 strongest outputs nominated by individuals and, for UOAs 3, 9 and 11, citation counts, along with comparator data and - staff data; FTE of REF eligible staff, staff circumstance reductions and removal of the requirement for one output through staff circumstances. - Annual output review ratings alone will not dictate inclusion in the UOA submission; but is expected to in a large number of cases provide a strong indicator of quality. - Staff circumstances will be taken into account with regards individual expectations within the output selection process (see Section 4.4 for further details). - The number of outputs attributed to an individual within the submission will not be a consideration in selection, and there will be no consequence or impact if individuals are attributed to the maximum of five outputs or the minimum of one output.
+- The University's REF 2021 Team will be responsible for identifying all eligible outputs, and providing all associated data to the Panels.
+The associated data will include; - o technical data; open access status, authorship - quality-related data; annual output review ratings and feedback, up to 5 strongest outputs nominated by individuals and, for UOAs 3, 9 and 11, citation counts, along with comparator data and - o staff data; FTE of REF eligible staff, staff circumstance reductions and removal of the requirement for one output through staff circumstances. - Annual output review ratings alone will not dictate inclusion in the UOA submission; but is expected to in a large number of cases provide a strong indicator of quality. - Staff circumstances will be taken into account with regards individual expectations within the output selection process (see Section 4.4 for further details). - The number of outputs attributed to an individual within the submission will not be a consideration in selection, and there will be no consequence or impact if individuals are attributed to the maximum of five outputs or the minimum of one output.
 An individual may appear as a co-author on more than five outputs within a submission, but within the submission itself, may only be attributed to up to five outputs.